-As a result of the 1998 amendments to 20 U.S.C.
+Because of the 1998 amendments to 20 U.S.C.
 Section 1092 (f), clarification was given to people considered to be campus security authorities.
-Campus "Pastoral Counselors" and Campus "Professional Counselors," when acting as such are not considered to be a campus security authority and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
-As a matter of policy, they are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.
+Campus "Pastoral Counselors" and Campus "Professional Counselors," when acting as such are not considered a campus security authority and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
+As a matter of policy, they are encouraged; when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.